 - Reel: Your demo reel will frequently be what gets you in the door.
 A résumé is great, but if the casting director isn’t familiar with you, for all they know, your credits could be made up.

 - Headshot and résumé: Always, always bring them to an audition.
-What’s more, make sure they’re stapled together.
+What’s more, make sure your headshot and résumé are stapled together.
 Don’t squander your chances for a callback because the casting director wasn’t able to determine your experience level after your résumé got separated from your headshot.
-(And if you don’t know what your headshot should look like, dig into our guide to headshots for tips!)
+(And if you don’t know what your headshot should look like, dig into our guide to acting headshots for tips!)

 - Clear acting choices: “Know what you want to do and do it,” says casting director Risa Bramon García.
 “Then leave yourself available to make discoveries.
 Know that your homework is done.
 Now let your preparation meet the moments.”
 Having a deep understanding of the material and the world in which it’s set will lead you to well-informed choices for how to play the character.